Tonybriandev/PHASE-1-PROJECT/README.md

-#WORLD COUNTRIES INFO
+WORLD COUNTRIES INFO

-The appliction is all about Countries information that helps people get the basic understnading of different countries.
+The application is all about Countries information that helps people get the basic understnading of different countries.